-Return of Azerbaijanis to Karabakh – how will it be?
+Return of Azerbaijanis to Karabakh – what will it be like?
 Comments of a displaced person from Aghdam and two Bakuvians

 The resettlement of internally displaced persons who were forced to leave their homes during the first Karabakh war in the early 1990s is one of the most pressing matters on Azerbaijan’s agenda today.

 “I was born in Aghdam in 1972, my childhood and school years passed there, my parents’ house is still there, and the second one as well, which my father was building especially for me, but never completed it, and I was not destined to live in it.

 In 1993 we settled in Baku.
 Now I am married, I have two sons, I work as a driver in a large company.
 My father has already passed away, and my mother and my three brothers also live in Baku.

 When the second war began, my other relatives and I put together an aid package for the soldiers, and my cousin took it to the front.
 He was there on the day of the liberation of Aghdam and was able to see our native lands.

 Of course, all this was very joyful and exciting for us.
 For almost thirty years we have lived in anticipation of this moment and now it has finally come, thanks to our army.
 When they called me from government agencies and asked if I wanted to return, I said that I do.
 They also asked what I would like to do there.
 I haven’t thought about it yet.
 Whatever work they’ll give, I’ll do it.

 The thing is, when we left, it was only one family.
 Now my brothers and I are all married and have children, there are three families already.
 So, in theory, the state should build us three houses instead of one.